 - 11.1.
 When an employee is scheduled for standby emergency work, that employee is expected to be available for work and able to be reached by telephone, either at his/her home, or at a telephone number which has been given to the supervisor on duty.
 The employee assigned to be on standby should be no more than one (1) hour driving distance from work unless he/she receives supervisory approval. - 11.2.
 Standby period is defined as the time from when an employee's regular shift ends to when his/her next regular shift begins. - 11.3.
-The Employer may issue, on a periodic basis, a standby schedule assigning maintenance personnel to standby status. - 11.4.
+The Employer may issue, on a periodic basis, a standby schedule assigning all GCUA personnel to standby status.
+Management will try to ensure that standby is not given to an employee with 2 or more days off during the stand by time management requests.
+Operational needs will dictate management's decision. - 11.4.
 Payment for a scheduled standby is four (4) hours straight time pay at the regular rate.
 The four (4) hours will not be considered time worked when computing overtime.
 If an employee cannot be reached during the time he/she is scheduled to be on standby, he/she will not receive payment and may be subject to disciplinary action, depending upon the circumstances surrounding his/her unavailability. - 11.5.
 No employee may trade days without prior approval from his/her supervisor.
 Such approval shall not be unreasonably withheld.
 The employer may decline to authorize trades based on the overtime liability created by the trade.